LowellMakes/joetendo/README.md

 simply call out to the "vent" executable, which is the actual steam game launcher that makes the magic happen.

+Additional games can be added to the `~kiosk/RetroPie/steam/menu` directory as shell scripts.

 # Future

-As the design of the launcher and accompanying software stabilizes and solidifies, I hope to automate installation and synchronization so that new steam games can be added via the git repository, and switch the "nago" user to two separate accounts, "maker" for administration tasks and "kiosk" as the unprivileged runtime account that powers the cabinet.
+I have plans to add a new version of the steam launcher and the steamvent installer script, alongside documentation for the game-addition process.
+Sit tight until then, please!

 Discussion and planning should occur primarily via the "Arcade and Video Games" basecamp: https://3.basecamp.com/3376147/projects/1248767

 # Oh, one more thing